Bredhurst: Bredhurst School

 Bredhurst School was built in 1867 during the later part of the Victorian era.
 In the log book of Bredhurst school the rural dean was reported to say "I am glad to find that a very good school has been built which is of great advantage to the Parish and of material benefit to the rising generation.”
 The school was typically Victorian with high windows in the schoolroom to avoid distractions to pupils, a central stove to provide heating and the Schoolmistress' accommodation adjoining.
 The earliest log book shows that Mrs S.Belcher was Headmistress and was supported by two assistant mistresses and the Vicar who lived in the Rectory, an imposing edifice which stood where Fir Tree Grove is now situated.
 The curriculum differed greatly from today's and included drill for the boys, knitting and needlework for the girls, recitations and object lessons on subjects as diverse “The Tongue of a Bee” and “Dairying and Cattle Feeding.”
 These object lessons were sometimes given by the Managers of the School or the Vicar and were illustrated by lantern slides.
 Bredhurst has always been a Church school and as such the regular three-hour Scripture lessons were very important.
 The Vicar attends very frequently to teach the children Bible stories, Catechisms and Psalms.
-Many of the issues faced by the Victorian school remain the same today; financial restraints, heating, maintenance, behavioural problems, visits from the School (nit) Nurse, dentist etc., etc. In those days, however, there were more holidays in which to recover the equilibrium.
-There were holidays to accommodate hop picking, fruit picking, harvesting, Ascension Day, Whitsun, Empire Day, Independence Day, school treats/picnics, Sunday school outings, choir outings, Bank holidays, all ‘Royal' events and even ‘whim' holidays granted at the Managers discretion!
-All these in addition to the regular Christmas, Easter and summer holidays!
-Today however there are holidays for christmas, summer and easter as well as may day and half term breaks.
+Many of the issues faced by the Victorian school remain the same today; financial restraints, heating, maintenance, low level behavioural problems, visits from the School Nurse, dentist etc., etc. In those days, however, there were more holidays in which to recover the equilibrium.
+There were holidays to accommodate hop picking, fruit picking, harvesting, Ascension Day, Whitsun, Empire Day, Independence Day, school treats/picnics, Sunday school outings, choir outings, Bank holidays, all ‘Royal' events and even ‘whim' holidays granted at the Managers discretion.
+Today there are holidays for Christmas, summer and Easter as well as May Day and half term breaks.

 Over the years the school has had a varied career, apart from being an educational establishment it has also served as a billet for soldiers during World War I, polling station, parish meeting place and evening school.
 A special meeting of the parish took place in June 1903 to appoint Mr H Chapman as Manager for the School for a period of three years.
 The school also housed a museum with various exhibits originating from the Victorian era which were used extensively during object lessons.

 The police were in attendance regularly on Saturdays from 1913 in order to issue pig licences.
 Parishioners gathered in the schoolroom in 1919 in order to organise a 'Peace Celebration' for the village in the form of a cricket match, a fair and tea on 19 July 1919 on the village green.

 There were very few changes or structural improvements made to the school until after World War II.